n-winspear/QuickLinker/README.md

 Below is the Github repository if you would like to see what the extension is doing.
 Please note that I'm an not a professional developer and my code could use improving.

-If you have any feature or code suggestions (or you just want to say thanks) please pm me on Github :)
+If you have any feature or code suggestions please pm me on Github :)